student-to-software-engineer/student-to-software-engineer/docs/5-technical-skill-roadmap/3-programming-fundementals/7-pointers-and-memory-management.md

 These include:

 - **C / C++** – Manual memory allocation and pointers
-- **Go** – Has garbage collection, but gives you control over memory layout
 - **Rust** – Enforces memory safety through ownership rules rather than garbage collection
+- **Go\*** – Has garbage collection, but gives you control over memory layout.
+Go's pointers are likely not the best way to learn about pointers.

 Even if you don’t plan on writing C or Rust full-time, learning one of these languages will teach you _how memory works_ — which will make you better at using all other languages too.